Scalafmt

 resolvers += Resolver.sonatypeRepo("snapshots")

-For macOS and Linux, it's possible to download pre-built GraalVm native binaries with instant startup and fast performance for short-lived Scalafmt runs.
+It's possible to download pre-built Scala Native binaries with instant startup and fast performance for short-lived Scalafmt runs using Scala CLI and Scala CLI Setup Action.

 Nailgun